Stitch up some Plastic Canvas Cross Stitch Hearts for Valentine’s Day!

 For my hearts I used the Continental Stitch.
 This is essentially half a cross stitch.
 You can work left to right or right to left.
 I started at the bottom of the heart and worked side to side in rows from top to bottom.
 (I sort of made of the stitches for the X and O, just focused on getting them centered where I wanted them, and then filling in around them with the Continental Stitch.)

-If you’re feeling nervous about needlepoint, I promise, it’s the easiest form of needlepoint I’ve ever done!
+If you’re feeling nervous about needlepoint, I promise, plastic canvas it’s the easiest form of needlepoint I’ve ever done!
 This heart is the largest I cut, and was 25 squares across and 24 squares tall.

 Play around with colors and patterns.
 I made some solid hearts, some striped hearts. and just had fun.
 Because they are for Valentine’s Day I did stick to three yarn colors, a red, a dark pink, and a light pink.

-Plastic Canvas Heart Yarn Bomb
+Cross Stitch Heart Yarn Bomb

 With my fiber hearts finished, I’m ready to share the love!